ryanmcnally93/ascension/testing.md

 | Register Form | Will not accept spaces in username | Put name with space in between and POST | Did not accept, displayed error message | Pass |
 | Register page | Should not accept symbols in username | Tried to add '//' | Did not accept | Pass |

-This readme.md will be spellchecked using the spell checker extension for Chrome.
+This testing document has been spellchecked using the spell checker extension for Chrome.